 It’s another few kilometers to the first refuge hut (3 hours of hiking so far).
 There’s some collected rainwater, a toilet you don’t really want to use and wooden bunk beds to pass the night.
 From here, it’s another 2 km’s to the second hut via the Devil’s Ridge Pass.
 I turned around here, along with a few fit locals – as the clouds completely engulfed us.

-This is another walk that you can do on your own, starting just outside Papeete.
+This is another hike that you can do on your own, starting just outside Papeete.
 There are two trails to choose from: one that will take you to the top of waterfalls, and one that will lead to the base of the waterfalls.
 Note that technically, you need a permit to hike in the valley.
-The permit can be purchased for 600F in one of the offices of the Papeete Town Hall.
-Access to hikes in the valley was restricted following heavy rains in January of 2016 but maintenance work is scheduled to be completed by May 19, 2017.
+The permit can be purchased for ~600F in one of the offices on the first floor of the Papeete Town Hall.
+Access to the valley has been periodically restricted for maintenance reasons over the past few years, so inquire with your hosts if trails are open.

 Bain de Vaima & Vaipahi Spring Gardens

 There are three short walks to choose from, with either river or lagoon views.
 See ‘Tahiti south coast’ section.

 A hike starting in Teahupoo will lead you along cliffs and passed caves.

 Recommended Excursions In Tahiti